-Reply#2: As stated in the previous LS to SA4 (S2-2303849), SA2 kindly asks SA4 to provide guidelines on identification of the End of Data Burst indication, and support for the End of Data Burst Indication marked by the application server via the 3GPP specific RTP header extension if possible.
+Reply#2: As stated in the previous LS to SA4 (S2-2303849), SA2 kindly asks SA4 to provide guidelines on End of Data Burst Indication marked by the application server via RTP header information (e.g. the timestamp, sequence number and "M" bit ) or define the 3GPP specific RTP header extension if the current RTP header cannot provide such information to determine End of Data Burst Indication.